 We have analyzed this rule under Department of Homeland Security Management Directive 023-01 and Commandant Instruction M16475.lD, which guide the Coast Guard in complying with the National Environmental Policy Act of 1969 (NEPA)(42 U.S.C.
 4321-4370f), and have concluded this action is one of a category of actions which do not individually or cumulatively have a significant effect on the human environment.
-This rule is categorically excluded, under figure 2-1, paragraph (34)(g), of the Instruction.
-This rule establishes a temporary safety zone to protect the public from the dangers associated with the scheduled demonstrations of Marine Corps combat capabilities.
-An environmental analysis checklist and a categorical exclusion determination are available in the docket where indicated under ADDRESSES.
+This rule is categorically excluded, under figure 2-1, paragraph (34) (g), of the Instruction.
+This rule involves an emergency situation and will be in effect for over one week, but is not expected to result in any significant adverse environmental impact as described in NEPA.

+An environmental analysis checklist and a categorical exclusion determination will be provided and made available at the docket as indicated in the ADDRESSES section.